alexamies/buddhist-dictionary/web/corpus/psychology-wikipedia.md

 ## Psychology 心理學

-Description: Wikipedia article in modern Chinese
+Description: Wikipedia articles in modern Chinese on psychology, psychoanalysis, and Sigmund Freud

 Period: Modern